UMM-CSci-4453-S19/lab-1-schon094/README.md

 It is **very** common to use the keyword `DROP` to remove an object (a user, a database, a table, etc).

-Now that you have removed your unrestricted account, re-add it with the appropriate HOST designator to restrict access to users in the dungeon (I'll be checking the host **and** the password).
+Now that you have removed your unrestricted account, re-add it with the appropriate HOST designator to restrict access to users in the dungeon (I'll be checking the host **and** the password as part of your grade).

 Have a look at how the user database has changed: